Recycling Proof Patterns in Coq: Case Studies: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have presented five scenarios, of very different nature and domain, to test the capabilities of statistical proof-pattern recognition.
-We have observed that ML4PG's feature extraction provides sufficiently robust results, tested using a few most common clustering algorithms (cf. Tables~\ref{tab:compare0},~\ref{tab:granularity},~\ref{tab:compare} and~\ref{tab:jvm}).
-Judging by the experiments, K-means algorithm is the most reliable algorithm, showing very stable results.
-The best value for granularity depends on the size of the library, in big libraries (cf. User Scenarios 1, 2 and 3) granularity values $4$ and $5$ return the most accurate clusters; however, in small libraries (cf. User Scenarios 4 and 5) the granularity value of $3$ produces better results.
+We have presented three scenarios, of very different nature and from different domains, to test the capabilities of statistical proof-pattern recognition.
+We have observed that ML4PG's feature extraction provides sufficiently robust results, tested using a few most common clustering algorithms (cf. Table~\ref{tab:jvm}).
+Judging by the experiments, the K-means algorithm is the most reliable algorithm, showing very stable results.
+The best value for granularity depends on the size of the library, in big libraries (cf. User Scenario 1) granularity values $4$ and $5$ return the most accurate clusters; however, in small libraries (cf. User Scenarios 2 and 3) the granularity value of $3$ produces better results.
 ML4PG in general requires minimum user effort -- mainly concerning adjustments of the granularity parameter to obtain the result of the required precision.
-ML4PG is very fast and gives instant outputs allowing the user to have quick search/evaluation in the interactive manner.
+ML4PG is very fast and gives instant outputs allowing the user to have quick search/evaluation in an interactive manner.

 The most valuable feature of ML4PG is that it works equally well with any library we tried; irrespective of the subject domain or the size of the libraries.
 This property can be used to find patterns across subjects, libraries, and users; -- as our case studies illustrate.
 Moreover, ML4PG discovers two kinds of clusters: homogeneous (all the lemmas of the cluster belong to the same library) and heterogeneous (the lemmas of the cluster belong to different libraries).
 Most of the time, the relation among the elements of a homogeneous cluster is clear (same proof structure, same lemmas or analogous lemmas).
 On the contrary, the relation among the elements of a heterogeneous cluster is more subtle (e.g. a general proof strategy or the use of some kind of auxiliary lemma).